Skip to main content

 -- Grant access to the heartbeat table

-GRANT UPDATE ON TABLE test_heartbeat_table TO artie_transfer;
+GRANT SELECT, UPDATE ON TABLE test_heartbeat_table TO artie;

 -- Then insert one row into this table.